GLIDE-LLC/docs/glide-accessibility-framework/README.md

 👉 Guide client on the needs for accessibility compliance

+	 ▪️  One in four people in the United States has a disability

 	 ▪️  38.3 million Americans had a severe disability in July 2012

 	 ▪️  Lawsuites against websites increased from 814 in 2017 to 2258 in 2018